puppetlabs/cisco_ios/README.md

 ###### `ensure`

-Valid values: present, absent
+Valid values: present, absent.

 The basic property that the resource should be in.

-Default value: present
+Default value: present.

 ###### `hostname`

-The hostname or address of the tacacs server
+The hostname or address of the tacacs server.

 ###### `single_connection`

 Valid values: `true`, `false`

-Enable or disable session multiplexing [true|false]
+Enable or disable session multiplexing [true|false].

 ###### `vrf`

-specifies the VRF instance used to communicate with the server
+Specifies the VRF instance used to communicate with the server.

 ###### `port`

-The port of the tacacs server
+The port of the tacacs server.

 ###### `key`

-Encryption key (plaintext or in hash form depending on key_format)
+Encryption key (plaintext or in hash form depending on key_format).

 ###### `key_format`

-Encryption key format [0-7]
+Encryption key format [0-7].

 ###### `timeout`

-Number of seconds before the timeout period ends
+Number of seconds before the timeout period ends.

 ###### `group`

-Server group associated with this server
+Server group associated with this server.

 ##### Parameters